LordRaydenMK/lordraydenmk.github.io/_posts/2021-01-06-unit-tests-and-concurrency.md

 }
 ```

 Here, `awaitCount(2)` makes sure the assertions after it are ran only after it gets at least 2 items.
-Again RxJava has excellent testing support.

 ## The Refactor